lrq3000/pyFileFixity/README.rst

 Given all the above characteristics, LTO>=5 appears to be the best practical solution for long term archival, if coupled with an active curation process.

+There is however one exception: if you need to store the medium in a non temperate environment (outside of 10-40°C), then using optical discs may be more resilient, although LTO cartridges should also be able to sustain a wider range of temperature but you need to wait while they "warm up" in the environment where the reader is before reading, so that the magnetic elements have time to stabilize at normal temperature.

+To get started with LTO tape drives and which one to choose and how to make your own rig, please read `this excellent tutorial by Matthew Millman <https://www.mattmillman.com/attaching-lto-tape-drives-via-usb-or-thunderbolt/>`__.

+If you find a refurbished LTO drive, consult its user manual beforehand to see what SAS or fibre cable (FC) you need (if SAS, any version should work, but older versions will just limit the read/write speed performance).
+For example, here is the manual for the `HP LTO6 drive <https://docs.oracle.com/cd/E38452_01/en/LTO6_Vol1_E1_D7/LTO6_Vol1_E1_D7.pdf>`__.
+Essentially, you just need to have a computer with a PCIe slot, and get a SAS or FC adapter (depending on whether your LTO drive is SAS or FC) so that you can plug your LTO drive.
+There is currently no SAS to USB adapter, and only one manufacturer makes LTO drives with USB ports but they are super expensive, so just stick with internal SAS or FC drives (usually you want SAS, FC are better for long range connections, whereas SAS is compatible with SATA and SCSI drives, so you can also plug all your other hard drives plus the LTO tape drive on the same SAS adapter with this protocol).

 A modern data curation strategy for individuals
 -----------------------------------------------